-The process known as InstallShield Update Service Agent or Macrovision Software Manager Agent or Battle.net Update Agent or Agent Core or EaseUS Todo Backup Agent Application or Immunet (version 3.0 Agent) or Acresso Software Manager Agent or Macrovision FLEXnet Connect Agent or Agent User Interface or FLEXnet Connect Agent or Windows Agent or Immunet Protect Agent or PVCR2 Scheduler Agent
+The process known as InstallShield Update Service Agent or Macrovision Software Manager Agent or Battle.net Update Agent or EaseUS Todo Backup Agent Application or Agent Core or Immunet (version 3.0 Agent) or FLEXnet Connect Agent or Acresso Software Manager Agent or Macrovision FLEXnet Connect Agent or Agent User Interface or Windows Agent or Immunet Protect Agent or Macrovision Update Service Agent or Rohos Agent

-by Macrovision (www.macrovision.com) or InstallShield Software (www.installshield.com) or Cisco Systems (www.cisco.com) or Blizzard Entertainment (blizzard.com) or Acronis (www.acronis.com) or CHENGDU YIWO Tech Development Co. or Sourcefire or Acresso or Iron Mountain (www.ironmountain.com) or Flexera Software or N-able Technologies (www.n-able.com) or Immunet (www.immunet.com) or CyberLink (www.gocyberlink.com).
+by Macrovision (www.macrovision.com) or InstallShield Software (www.installshield.com) or Blizzard Entertainment (blizzard.com) or CHENGDU YIWO Tech Development Co. or Cisco Systems (www.cisco.com) or Sourcefire or Acronis (www.acronis.com) or Flexera Software or Acresso or Iron Mountain (www.ironmountain.com) or N-able Technologies (www.n-able.com) or Immunet (www.immunet.com) or Tesline-Service SRL.

-The agent.exe file is not a Windows system file.
+The Agent.exe file is not a Windows system file.
 The program has no visible window.
-Therefore the technical security rating is 40% dangerous; however you should also read the users reviews.
+Therefore the technical security rating is 40% dangerous; however you should also read the user reviews.

-If agent.exe is located in a subfolder of "C:\Program Files", the security rating is 34% dangerous.
-The file size is 69,632 bytes (8% of all occurrences), 94,208 bytes and 62 more variants.
+If Agent.exe is located in a subfolder of "C:\Program Files", the security rating is 41% dangerous.
+The file size is 5,646,896 bytes (5% of all occurrences), 5,644,336 bytes and 94 more variants.
 It is not a Windows system file.
 The program is not visible.
 It is certified by a trustworthy company.
-Agent.exe is able to monitor applications and record inputs.
+Agent.exe is able to monitor applications and record keyboard and mouse inputs.

-If agent.exe is located in a subfolder of "C:\Documents and Settings", the security rating is 36% dangerous.
-The file size is 992,176 bytes (48% of all occurrences), 1,152,288 bytes and 10 more variants.
-The agent.exe file is not a Windows core file.
+If Agent.exe is located in a subfolder of the user's profile folder, the security rating is 37% dangerous.
+The file size is 992,176 bytes (38% of all occurrences), 1,152,288 bytes and 16 more variants.
+The Agent.exe file is not a Windows core file.
 The program is not visible.
 The file has a digital signature.
-Agent.exe is able to monitor applications and record inputs.
+The process uses ports to connect to or from a LAN or the Internet.
+Agent.exe is able to monitor applications.

-If agent.exe is located in the folder C:\Windows\System32, the security rating is 90% dangerous.
+If Agent.exe is located in the C:\Windows\System32 folder, the security rating is 90% dangerous.
 The file size is 36,864 bytes.

 External information from Paul Collins: